 We own controlling and non-controlling interests in a broad range of media and entertainment companies.
-Our most significant operating subsidiary, which is our reportable segment, is SIRIUS XM.
+Our most significant operating subsidiary, which is a reportable segment, is SIRIUS XM.
 SIRIUS XM provides a subscription based satellite radio service.
-SIRIUS XM transmits its music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems - the Sirius system and the XM system.
-Subscribers can also receive music and other channels, plus features such as SiriusXM On Demand and MySXM, over SIRIUS XM's Internet radio service, including through applications for mobile devices, home devices and other consumer electronic equipment.
+SIRIUS XM transmits its music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems-the Sirius system and the XM system.
+Subscribers can also receive music and other channels, plus features such as SiriusXM On Demand, over SIRIUS XM's Internet radio service, including through applications for mobile devices, home devices and other consumer electronic equipment.
+SIRIUS XM also provides connected vehicle services, which are designed to enhance the safety, security and driving experience for vehicle operators while providing marketing and operational benefits to automakers and their dealers.